-HEALTH EDUCATION IN THE SECONDARY SCHOOL.
-Four 202. hours credit.
+202. HEALTH EDUCATION IN THE SECONDARY SCHOOL.
+Four hours credit.

 Prerequisite, H.P.E.
 61. Designed to give the prospective secondary teacher a foundation in school health education, including methods and materials for health instruction, the promotion of healthful school living, and an understanding of the health service program.

 203. HEALTH EDUCATION WORKSHOP.
-(Summer Sessions only.)
+(Summers only.)
 Three hours credit.

 Prerequisites, upper division or graduate status and permission of the instructor.
-The workshop will be concerned with the practical problems of the organization and administration of school health programs.
-Consideration will be given to health instruction, medical and nursing services, nutrition, school lunch programs, safety, mental hygiene, and environmental sanitation.
-Student will actively participate in group conferences on methods, activities, procedures, and materials for health education.
+The workshop will be concerned with the practical problems of the school health programs: health instruction, medical and nursing services, nutrition, school lunch programs, safety, mental hygiene, and environmental sanitation.